Benjamin Bratt: Activism and philanthropy

 Bratt has been active in the American Indian Movement and supports such causes as the American Indian College Fund.

 He narrated We Shall Remain (2009), a PBS miniseries about Native Americans, and part of its American Experience.

 Bratt has supported and served as a board member of the San Francisco Bay Area's Friendship House Association of American Indians and the Native American Health Center.
 Bratt also has supported area organizations such as the Tribal Athletics Program, and United Indian Nations.

 In 2002, Bratt and Priscilla López received the Rita Moreno Award for Excellence from the Hispanic Organization of Latin Actors (HOLA).

 In 2017, Bratt served as consulting producer for the film Dolores, which explores the life of Dolores Huerta, an American labor leader and civil rights activist.
 The film received critical acclaim and several awards.

 In 2023, Bratt co-executive produced Wings of Dust, a documentary about water contamination in the Peruvian community of Espinar.

 Personal life

 From 1998 to 2001, Bratt dated actress Julia Roberts.

 In 2002, he began dating actress and former Bond girl Talisa Soto; they married on April 13 in San Francisco.
 The two had met ten years earlier during a casting audition.
 During the filming of Piñero (2001) they began to develop a relationship.
-Their first child, daughter Sophia Rosalinda Bratt, was born on December 6, 2002; their second child, son Mateo Bravery Bratt, was born on October 3, 2005.
+Their first child, a daughter, was born on December 6, 2002; their second child, a son, was born on October 3, 2005.

 In 2024, Bratt was awarded an honorary doctorate by San Francisco State University.